There are controls on the weight and axle loads of vehicles. This is to ensure safety is maintained through proper use of New Zealand’s road network.

 A public transport service bus is defined as a passenger service vehicle that is operating in a public transport service that is identified in or under a regional public transport plan as defined in the Land Transport Management Act 2003.

-From 1 December 2018, 2-axle public transport services buses will not require permits for rear axle weights up to 9,000 kg.
+From 1 December 2018, 2-axle public transport services buses will not require permits for axle weights up to 9,000 kg.
 Prior to that date specialist vehicle permits are required.
 This provides time for road controlling authorities to assess bridges and post any restrictions required to maintain safety.

-Other public transport service buses, and 2-axle buses over 9,000kg rear axle weights, can continue to utilise increased axle mass limits under permit.
+Other public transport service buses, and 2-axle buses over 9,000kg axle weights, can continue to utilise increased axle mass limits under permit.